 Barometric pressure, humidity, temperature — attached to every entry silently, no taps, no location prompts when you set a home city.
 Pressure drops correlate with flares.

-Tap once to start a flare.
+Tap once to start a flare — pain, gut, or skin.
 Tap again to end.
-Tactu records every flare's duration and computes how different your pain is during flares vs your baseline.
+Tactu records every flare's duration and computes how different your symptoms are during flares vs your baseline.

 Record the meds you're on in Settings.
-Logged medications appear in the doctor report alongside pain trends — the answer to "what have you tried".
+Logged medications appear in the doctor report alongside symptom trends — the answer to "what have you tried".

 With permission, Tactu reads your sleep, steps, and resting heart rate around each entry — surfacing context the AI and your doctor both find useful.